pierluigiferrari/ssd_keras/README.md

 A note on the `SSDBoxEncoder` constructor: The `coords` argument lets you choose what coordinate format the model should learn.
 If you choose the 'centroids' format, the targets will be converted to the `(cx, cy, w, h)` coordinate format used in the original implementation.
 If you choose the 'minmax' format, the targets will be converted to the coordinate format `(xmin, xmax, ymin, ymax)`.

+A note on the relative box coordinates used internally by the model: This may or may not be obvious to you, but it is important to understand that it is not possible for the model to predict absolute coordinates for the predicted bounding boxes.
+In order to be able to predict absolute box coordinates, the convolutional layers responsible for localization would need to produce different output values for the same object instance at different locations within the input image.
+This is not possible, since for a given input to the filter of a convolutional layer, the filter will produce the same output regardless of the spatial position within the image because of the shared weights.
+This is the reason why the model predicts offsets to anchor boxes instead of absolute coordinates, and why during training, absolute ground truth coordinates are converted to anchor box offsets in the encoding process.
+The fact that the model predicts offsets to anchor box coordinates is in turn the reason why the model contains anchor box layers that do nothing but output the anchor box coordinates so that the model's output tensor can include those.
+If the model's output tensor did not contain the anchor box coordinates, the information to convert the predicted offsets back to absolute coordinates would be missing in the model output.

 #### Using a different base network architecture

 If you want to build a different base network architecture, you could use [`keras_ssd7.py`](./keras_ssd7.py) as a template.
 It provides documentation and comments to help you turn it into a deeper network easily.
-Put together the base network you want and add create predictor and anchor box layers on top of each network layer from which you would like to make predictions.
+Put together the base network you want and add a predictor layer on top of each network layer from which you would like to make predictions.
 Create two predictor heads for each, one for localization, one for classification.

-### Dependencies

-* Python 3.x
-* Numpy
-* Tensorflow 1.x
-* Keras 2.x
-* OpenCV (for data augmentation)
-* Beautiful Soup 4.x (to parse XML files)

-Both Tensorflow 1.0 and Keras 2.0 introduced major syntax changes, so this code won't work with older versions.
-The Theano backend is currently not supported.
+Create an anchor box layer for each predictor layer and set the respective localization head's output as the input for the anchor box layer.
+All tensor reshaping and concatenation operations remain the same, you just have to make sure to include all of your predictor and anchor box layers of course.

 ### ToDo